-- 1. Go to Home > Networking & Security > Logical Switches. - 2.
+- 1. On the web client Home screen, select Networking & Security > Logical Switches. - 2.
 Click the 📌 icon to add a new logical switch. - 3.
 In the New Logical Switch dialog box: - a.
-Type the first switch name, Transit Network. - a.
+Type the first switch name, Transit Network. - b.
 Next to Transport Zone, Transport Zone 1 should already be selected.
-If not, click Change and select it. - b.
-Leave Replication mode set to Unicast, Enable IP Discovery checked and Enable MAC Learning unchecked. - c.
+If not, click Change and select it. - c.
+Leave Replication mode set to Unicast, Enable IP Discovery checked and Enable MAC Learning unchecked. - d.
 Click OK.